-We only accept cash by advance notice and valid ID may be required.
+We only accept cash payments by advance notice for direct bookings only, and a valid ID may be required.

 We require a valid credit or debit card to be provided at time of booking which must be valid for the duration of your stay.
 This will act as your ‘card on file’ of which your booking payment and any Extras or charges incurred during your stay will be charged.

 Full payment of your booking is taken up to 7, 3 or 1 day(s) prior to your arrival – dependent upon your rate type – except Advance / Saver or non-refundable rates, which are taken in full at the time of booking.
 If payment for your booking is rejected, we reserve the right to cancel your reservation without notice.

 Cancellations, Changes, Curtailments & ‘No Shows’